23critters/MooryPopins/README.md

     fixed:      (boolean) Does the popin have a fixed position?
 If yes, it will follow the user when scrolling | default: false
     src:        (string) Path to the resource you want to display | default: "about:blank"
     duration:   (integer) How long should the transitions take?
 In milliseconds. | default: 250
+	cssClass:	(string) If you want to supply an additional css-class to the <section> | default: ""
     css:        (object) Some default CSS class-/id-names that are used.
 Change these if they're conflicting with your webpage
     onShow:     Triggers callback when the user opens popin
     onLoad:     Triggers callback when the request has loaded